boazsegev/facil.io/README.md

 }
 ```

 The Websockets implementation uses the `mini-crypt` library for the Base64 encoding and SHA-1 hashing that are part of the protocol's handshake.
+If you're using OpenSSL, you might want to rewrite this part and use the OpenSSL implementation (it should be faster, as it's written in assembly instead of C).

 ---